Liu-Eroteme/stallmanGPT/README.md

 * Implements error handling for OpenAI API usage limits and confidence rating parsing.
 * Limits the number of user-initiated retries to 3.

+## to do

+So much, give the ai info about the os, better prompts, better model choices, UX, ..

+TBH, idk if i have the energy to actually build this out but hey, we'll see and now it's out there so

 ## License

 This project is licensed under the MIT License.